AccScience Publishing / IJB / Online First / DOI: 10.36922/IJB025290288

 Abstract

 Compared to conventional two-dimensional (2D) or scaffold-free three-dimensional (3D) drug screening models, biomimetic osteochondral constructs offer superior physiological relevance for studying osteoarthritis (OA) and accelerating therapeutic discovery.
-Herein, we report the development of a polymeric microarchitecture (PM)-based 3D osteochondral model for drug screening applications.
+This study reports the development of a polymeric microarchitecture (PM)- based 3D osteochondral model for drug screening applications.
 Microfluidics-assisted fabrication enabled the generation of cartilage-like and osteogenic microtissues by encapsulating chondrocytes and endothelial/osteoblast cells within PMs.
-These multicellular aggregates were embedded in gelatin methacryloyl (GelMA) and assembled via 3D bioprinting into a stratified osteochondral construct.
-The model exhibited favorable cell viability, proliferation, and organized microtissue formation, validating its biological functionality.
-An OA-like microenvironment was induced with lipopolysaccharide (LPS), which significantly elevated pro-inflammatory cytokines.
-Treatment with diclofenac, dexamethasone, or curcumin markedly attenuated this response, reducing TNF-α, IL-1β, and IL-6 to 42.1, 193.5, and 193.5 pg/mL, respectively, while elevating the anti-inflammatory cytokine IL-10 to 90.2 pg/mL.
-Overall, this PM-supported 3D osteochondral platform reproduces key features of native joint tissue and holds promise for OA research, drug screening, and regenerative medicine.
+These multicellular aggregates were embedded in gelatin methacryloyl and assembled via 3D bioprinting into a stratified osteochondral construct.
+The model exhibited favorable cell viability, high proliferation, and organized microtissue formation, validating its biological functionality.
+An OA-like microenvironment was induced using lipopolysaccharide, significantly elevating pro-inflammatory cytokines.
+Treatment with diclofenac, dexamethasone, or curcumin markedly attenuated this response, reducing tumor necrosis factor-alpha, interleukin (IL)-1β, and IL-6 to 42.1, 193.5, and 193.5 pg/mL, respectively, while elevating the anti-inflammatory cytokine IL-10 to 90.2 pg/mL.
+Overall, this PM-based 3D osteochondral platform reproduces key features of native joint tissue and holds promise for OA research, drug screening, and regenerative medicine.

 Keywords